Gagging & Baby-led Weaning: How to prevent choking when starting finger foods

 6) Seat Baby Safely.

 Use a proper high chair.
 I preferred not to buckle the high chair (unless there’s a risk of your baby falling or climbing out).
-That way you can get them out quickly if needed.
+That way, you can get them out quickly if needed.

-Their feet should sit on a footrest.
-This is an important piece that many people miss.
 In this post I talk more about why supportive high chairs are so important, how to modify your high chair and my favourite brands in this post.

-High choking risk foods to avoid for baby-led weaning
+High-choking risk foods to avoid for baby-led weaning

 In Dr. Amy Brown’s study on BLW and choking, the moms specified which foods their infant had choked on (if any).